SimVascular/SimVascular/BuildWithMake/README-build-linux.txt

 ------------------------------------------------------------------------
             Compiling Instructions for SimVascular on Linux
-                       Revised 2016-05-13
+                       Revised 2016-11-29
 ------------------------------------------------------------------------

 --------
 Overview
 --------

-By default, SimVascular is configured to build on linux using makefiles.
+By default, SimVascular is configured to build on Windows using makefiles.
+You must override the deafult options to build on linux.

 Our base test configuration for linux is:

 Ubuntu 14.04 64-bit desktop (w/ patches)
 Intel 7 processor
 gcc/g++/gfortran version 4.8.4

-and/or

-ifort/icpc/icc intel compilers verison 13.0 (2013.1.117)

 -----------
 Major Steps